testify-project/semantic-testing.github.io/_posts/2000-01-06-integration-test.md

 * Assert the service can be retrieved from the module
 * Assert test cases can be executed independent of other test cases
 * Assert the result produced by the service
+* Assert integration between the service and collaborators it depends on
-* Assert integration between the service, its collaborators and resources it uses
+* Assert integration between the service and resources it depends on

 **Tactics**